prabinkarki643/Glassmorphism-Demo/README.md

-# Demo for creating animated care with Glassmorphism effect
+# Demo for creating animated card with Glassmorphism effect and React-Spring

 <img src="./gitImage/demo.png">